 What is this?

-In this guide, we’ll go through the industry-proven process of getting another seller removed from our private label listings.
+In this guide, we’ll go through the industry-proven process of getting unauthorized Amazon seller removed from our private label listings.
 We need to do this for items that are both in stock and out of stock.

 Why it is important?